Use these nine easy, practical and affordable tips for maintaining your healthy lifestyle while you travel!

 In fact, this is exactly what inspired me to start my wellness travel series, What to Eat & How to Burn it Off, two years ago.
 My mission is to show people that it is possible to travel well, travel frequently and actually return home feeling energized and refreshed.
 To date, I’ve traveled to 20+ destinations including Denver, Vancouver, Palm Springs and more.

-When my friends at Kroger asked me to share my tips for staying healthy during summer road trips, I couldn’t wait to get started.
+When my friends asked me to share my tips for staying healthy during summer road trips, I couldn’t wait to get started.
 As luck would have it, I had a road trip already scheduled to Detroit so the timing was perfect to not just write about my experience but to show my Instagram followers exactly what I did to stay healthy on my trip.

 If you missed those Insta-Stories, no worries.
 Here is my list of 9 Tips for Staying Healthy During Road Trips:

 Book Accommodations with a Kitchen:

 Hands down, one of the easiest ways to keep your nutrition on track while traveling is to book a hotel room or rental unit with a kitchen.
 Even if you can get your hands on a mini fridge, you’re one stop ahead of the game.

 Whether it’s a yoga mat, an exercise band or even your favorite workout app on your phone, a little pre-planning can pay off big when you’re on the road.
 Even if you can carve out just 10 minutes, three times a day, to sneak in a yoga workout or do body weight workouts at the park or in your hotel room, you’ll feel so much better when you get home knowing you stayed active while away.